vincent-maillou/serinv/doc/source/index.rst

     API Reference <api/index>

-SDR: Selected Decomposition Routines
+SerinV: Selected Decomposition Routines
 ====================================

-Welcome to the documentation for sdr!
+Welcome to the documentation of SerinV!

-What is SDR?
+What is SerinV?
 ------------

-SDR is a python package implementing a collection of algorithms performing selected factorization, solving and inversion on block matrices.
+SerinV is a python package implementing a collection of algorithms performing selected-factorization, selected-solving and selected-inversion on block matrices.

 These algorithms uses the structured sparsity pattern of the input matrix to save computation and memory in the factorization and solving process.
-In the case of the selected inversion the algorithms will also exploit the sparsity pattern of the output matrix by only computing and producing user-defined selected elements.
+In the case of the selected inversion the algorithms will also exploit the sparsity pattern of the output matrix by only computing elements of the output matching the sparsity pattern of the input.

-How it's implemented?
+How is it implemented?
 ---------------------

-SDR algorithms are implemented in Python, performing blocks-wise operations, the computationaly expensive section of the algorithms (block-wise inversion and block-wise gemm) calles ''numpy' that relies on your BLAS/LAPACK implementation.
+SerinV algorithms are implemented in Python, performing blocks-wise operations, the computationaly expensive section of the algorithms (block-wise inversion and block-wise gemm) calles ''numpy' that relies on your BLAS/LAPACK implementation.

+GPU support is also available through the use of the ''cupy'' library, this allow the user to use GPU acceleration on both NVIDIA and AMD GPUs.

 What is implemented?
 --------------------